GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 :	Timeout value in seconds for synchronous hooks.
 If not set, defaults to 30 seconds.

+hooks.executorThreads
+:	Number of workers to use for hook execution.
+If not set, defaults to 1.

 hooks.changeAbandonedHook
 :	Filename for the change abandoned hook.
 If not set, defaults to `change-abandoned`.